mendix/docs/content/refguide/create-object.md

 ### 2.3 Initialize Members

-You can initialize members of the newly created object.
-Values for members are specified with an [expression](expressions) and should be of the same type as the member.
+You can initialize members (attributes and associations) of the newly created object.
+Values for members are specified with an [expression](expressions) and must be of the same type as the member.

 ## 3 Output Properties

-### 3.1 Variable Name
+### 3.1 Name

-Variable name defines the name of the resulting object variable.
-It can be used by all activities that follow this activity.
+This is the name of the resulting object which can be used by all activities that follow this activity.